 Faux Fox news is by far the worst of all of them for doing this, and you can see the ridiculous extent they bring this to in this discussion on Amsterdam, which is a “cesspool of corruption and crime and everything is out of control; it's anarchy!”

-I’ve lived in Amsterdam and would merrily walk or cycle home at 3AM with a hat made entirely out of €100 notes before I’d even show people that I have a smartphone a single block away from where I was living in Chicago.
+I've lived in Amsterdam and would merrily walk or cycle home at 3AM with a hat made entirely out of €100 notes before I'd even show people that I have a smartphone a single block away from where I lived in Chicago.

 As soon as something bad happens (and statistically, bad things are just as likely to happen anywhere), it's portrayed as that country being dangerous.
 But rape, murder etc. also happen in America and the causation of it implying “America is dangerous” is never similarly drawn.
 It's more a vague idea that the world in general is mega dangerous, and other countries are simply more dangerous.

 My North American moments